EGA-archive/LocalEGA/tests/README.md

 ## Robustness Tests

 These tests will not treat the system as a black box.
 They require some knowledge on how the components are interconnected.

+      $ bats tests/robustness

 - [ ] Check Archive+DB consistency<br/>
       Expected outcome: Re-checksums the files after several ingestions